syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ### Level

-The `level` property determines the map’s scale size when zooming.
+The `level` property determines the Map’s scale size when zooming.
 The default value of `level` is 1.

 N>level cannot be less than 1_